 Suppose one of your retail borrowers is a local meat market.
 It sells grass-fed, hormone-free meat and dairy products primarily to high-net-worth families in a suburb of a large U.S. city.
 Its major asset categories include perishable inventory, which is supplied by two local farms, and equipment to prepare and store its products.
 Your borrower is the only meat market in town and has a long-standing reputation in the local community.

 Full-service grocery stores offer less expensive meat products, and you recently read on Facebook that Whole Foods plans to open a store in town next year.
-The borrower is uncertain about how the new competitor will affect sales.
+As a result, the borrower is uncertain about how the new competitor will affect sales.

 Alternatively, consider a borrower that creates custom gourmet baked goods that serve as promotional tools for businesses across the United States.
 The baker uses an online distribution channel to broaden its geographic reach and eliminate overhead costs associated with having a brick-and-mortar store.
 Its challenges include timely delivery, food safety issues, online data security and finding skilled artisans to produce its one-of-a-kind treats.
 There are numerous substitute products that customers may use to promote their brands, such as pens or hats.
 In most cases, customers make one-time or seasonal purchases, rather than regular orders.